sdispater/orator/docs/migrations.rst

 Creating Migrations
 ===================

-To create a migration, you can use the ``migrations:make`` command on the Eloquent CLI:
+To create a migration, you can use the ``migrations:make`` command on the Orator CLI:

 .. code-block:: bash

-    eloquent migrations:make create_users_table -c databases.py
+    orator migrations:make create_users_table -c databases.py

 This will create a migration file that looks like this:

 .. code-block:: python

-    from eloquent.migrations import Migration
+    from orator.migrations import Migration

     class CreateTableUsers(Migration):